tavishsood/Sampling/README.md

 * **Sampling Efficacy**: **Bootstrap Sampling (Sampling 5)** and **Stratified Sampling (Sampling 3)** provided the most consistent results.
 Stratified sampling was particularly effective because it ensured that the balanced proportions of the dataset were preserved in the smaller sub-samples.
 * **Observation on SVC**: **SVC (M3)** showed the lowest overall performance.
 This suggests that the high-dimensional nature of the credit card dataset may require more complex parameter tuning for Support Vector Machines compared to tree-based models like Random Forest or Decision Trees.

-## Conclusion

-For this specific credit card fraud dataset, using an ensemble model (M2) paired with a stratified or bootstrap sampling approach (S3/S5) yields the most reliable classification results.